ismir2022/ismir2022.github.io/attend/registration_staging.md

 * By registering you confirm that the COVID-19 protocols set by the organisers will be adhered by you during the conference.

 ### Cancellation Policy:
 * Kindly send the cancellation requests to [ismir2022-registration@ismir.net](mailto:ismir2022-registration@ismir.net), on or before September 30, 2022 (18.00 hrs IST).
 Cancellations or changes will not be accepted over the phone.
-* Refunds will be processed within 30 days after the completion of the conference.
-Up to September 30, 2022 - Registration fee will be refunded after deducting 20% of the fees paid, as administration fees.
+Upon cancellation, registration fee will be refunded after deducting 20% of the fees paid as administration fees.
 * No refunds will be made for cancellation requests received after September 30, 2022 (18.00 hrs IST).

 ### Enquiries: